tldr-pages/tldr/pages/common/nixos-rebuild.md

 # nixos-rebuild

-> Reconfigure a NixOS machine
+> Reconfigure a NixOS machine.

 - Build and switch to the new configuration, making it the boot default: